bryan-rhm/eks-terraform/README.md

 - fluent-bit
 - AWS Load Balancer Controller

-For monitoring and logging this project uses a combination of `fluent-bit`, `influxdb` and `prometheus` and in order to visualize the data we have `grafana` on top of that.
+For monitoring and logging this project uses a combination of `fluent-bit`, `influxdb`, `prometheus` and in order to visualize the data we have `grafana` on top of that.

 Additionally configures an OIDC provider for Github and a pipeline role to be assumed by github actions.